 You are eligible to participate in the University of Kentucky's Retirement Plan if you are a regular full-time employee of the University.
 Your participation is mandatory unless you are under age 30 or if you are a Federal Civil Service or Federal employee.

 Enrollment in the basic retirement plan must be done within the first 30 days of regular full-time service or the attainment of age 30.
-Beginning January 1, 2012, if you do not enroll, you will be automatically enrolled through a default enrollment on day 31.
-Your contributions will be split evenly between Fidelity and TIAA-CREF.
+Beginning January 1, 2012, if you do not enroll, you will be automatically enrolled through a default enrollment on day 31 and your contributions will be made to TIAA-CREF's Lifecycle Index Fund.

 You may participate in the Plan if you are under age 30, however, it is not mandatory until your 30th birthday.
 Participation is irrevocable once started.

 The University of Kentucky's Retirement Plan is designed to help you save and invest for your retirement.

 - You will contribute the required amount - 5% of your base salary - on a pre-tax basis.

 - The University will contribute 10% of your base salary, a generous 200% match.

 - You pay no federal, state, and in some cases, city tax on these amounts, until you begin receiving income from the Plan.

 - To contribute on a tax-deferred basis, you must enter into a Salary Reduction Agreement with the University.